Writing is a jealous mistress, so I work as a photographer and bookseller to buy my time with her.

-"And at an early age, I got to like traveling the American road, meeting people and seeing the country at eye level.
-There is something special for me, a certain kind of magic, sipping a sunrise cup of coffee in a roadside café outside a town where my boots have not yet toured Main Street. . . ."
+I was still walking a winding, uneven backroad to manhood when I got to like traveling the American road, meeting new people and seeing the country at eye level.
+Even now, when I sip a sunrise cup of coffee in a roadside cafe at the edge of a small town, my boots hunger to taste the dust of a new Main Street. . .

 Chris's work has appeared in numerous newspapers and magazines, including Modern Short Stories, 2AM, Right Here, Fiction Writers Monthly, Northwoods Journal, Info: A World of $ense, Grit, The Iconoclast. . . .
 Since his teens, his hitchhiking thumb has carried him into adventures across America, and his first book, Mississippi Odyssey, is a journal of his experiences hitchhiking boat rides down the Mississippi River.
 It received good reviews--Library Journal, Waterways Journal, Catholic Weekly, Alan Caruba's Bookviews--and a testimonial (unsolicited) from Kurt Vonnegut, Jr.